Evernote Review (How To Get Organised & Remember Everything!)

 It was purely by accident that I came across Evernote.
-Probably a result of some well planned marketing on their part, but sufficed to say, I was drawn in and carried out a little investigation into the service.
+Probably a result of some well-planned marketing on their part, but sufficed to say, I was drawn in and carried out a little investigation into the service.
 I was intrigued and decided to download the program.

 So, I guess you’re all wondering by this point what it actually does.
 Well firstly, it allows you take text notes which you manually type in and store them in a pre-determined folder.
 This can include things such as shopping lists, to do lists and all things similar that you need to remember.